By: Joanna Carbajal

 At Ivaldi, we seek to have a positive environmental impact by offering zero inventory solutions, utilizing recyclable material, decreasing material waste and reducing the need for transportation.

 By printing on-demand close to the end user, we will be able to achieve zero inventory.
-By doing so, unsold products will not be waste.
+By doing so, unsold products will not be wasted.

 Recyclable and eco-friendly materials allow for local material recovery and upcycling of old parts.